Important: Applications in the area of COMPLICATIONS will not be accepted. Applications in Psychosocial and Behavioral Health will be accepted.

 Designed to provide crucial support to investigators who plan to pursue a career in diabetes-related clinical investigation.
 Awards are made in the later stages of training and include the ability for recipients to transition to independent faculty or research appointments

 Domestic & foreign non-profit organizations; public & private universities, colleges, hospitals, laboratories; units of state & local governments; eligible agencies of the federal government

-In most cases, applicant will have an MD or MD-PhD, hold an appointment or joint appointment in a subspecialty of clinical medicine, and conduct human clinical research
+In most cases, applicant will have an MD, MD-PhD or PsyD, hold an appointment or joint appointment in a subspecialty of clinical medicine, and conduct human clinical research

 Access and submit full applications (including research plans) via RMS360.

 200,000 USD maximum/year for up to 5 years, including up to 10% for indirect costs and generally not renewable after 5 years.

 For a project proposing Human Subject Research, please review the Scientific Guidelines.

 See Grant Opportunities and Deadlines

 The Early Career Patient-Oriented Diabetes Research Award is intended for clinical researchers at a relatively early stage of their independent career.
 Clinical researchers who have received their first faculty-level appointment less than 5 years before the submission date are eligible to apply for this award.
 Applicants must have an MD or MD-PhD or PsyD, hold an appointment or joint appointment in a subspecialty of clinical medicine in a clinical department, and conduct human clinical research.
 In exceptional circumstances, non-MD candidates will be considered if their work is likely to contribute significantly to a clinical outcome.